-Grading rubrics are attached to each assignment in Canvas and will keep the grading standards objective; the professor retains the privilege of discretion for the final numerical grade for all assignments.
+Grading rubrics are attached to each assignment and will keep the grading standards objective; the professor retains the privilege of discretion for the final numerical grade for all assignments.
 Late work will be downgraded at least 10 points out of 100 for each full day late.
+Any late discussions will have reduced feedback.

 You are responsible for completing 7 substantial Discussion Boards, 7 quizzes based on the assigned readings, and 1 critical reflection paper.
 Each is explained below.
 Also, see the table below in this syllabus for all deadlines.
-Watch for "Announcements" from the professor in Canvas for any date changes (they come to your e-mail).
+Watch for "Announcements" from the professor in Canvas (they come to your e-mail) for any date changes.